catherine-krtv/enterprise-placement-approach/README.md

 Each folder in the repository corresponds to a particular sector, providing customized scoring models and assessment guidelines.

 # Folder Structure
-automotive/ — Focuses on criteria essential for the automotive sector, such as proximity to suppliers and assembly plants. pharmacy/ — Emphasizes requirements for pharmaceutical industries, including clean environment standards and logistical needs. shipbuilding/ — Concentrates on access to ports, water depths, and heavy industry requirements for shipbuilding.
+automotive — Focuses on criteria essential for the automotive sector, such as proximity to suppliers and assembly plants.

+pharmacy — Emphasizes requirements for pharmaceutical industries, including clean environment standards and logistical needs.

+shipbuilding — Concentrates on access to ports, water depths, and heavy industry requirements for shipbuilding.